RTmapper151/satellite-pass-app/README.md

 - Integrated error handling and data validation to ensure robust user experience.
 - Balanced computational performance with spatial accuracy through adjustable parameters like time step and swath width.

 ---

-## Latest Branch (Usable): data-input

----

-# Features in data-input

-## User Interface
-- Interactive web app built with **Streamlit**.
-- Tabbed navigation with "Main" and "About" sections.
-- User inputs for AOI bounding box (min/max latitude and longitude).
-- Preview map of AOI using **Matplotlib** and **Cartopy**.
-- Satellite group selection from multiple predefined categories with descriptions.
-- Date picker for selecting analysis date.
-- Sliders for swath width (km) and time interval (minutes).
-- Progress bar and status text to show analysis progress.

-## Data Handling & Analysis
-- Download and cache Two-Line Element (TLE) files from **CelesTrak**.
-- Parse TLE data with **Skyfield** to load satellite orbital info.
-- Generate time intervals throughout the day for satellite position calculations.
-- Compute satellite subpoints (lat/lon) for each time step.
-- Create buffered polygons representing satellite swath widths.
-- Use **GeoPandas** spatial join to find satellite passes intersecting the AOI.
-- Produce list of passing satellites with timestamps.
-- Generate geometric ground track lines for visualization and export.

-## Visualization
-- Plot satellite passes, swath buffers, and AOI boundary on a map with **Cartopy**.
-- Unique colors and labels for each satellite pass.
-- Map features include coastlines, country borders, land, and ocean.
-- AOI preview map for visual verification.

-## Reporting & Export
-- Generate downloadable PDF report with:
-  - Satellite group and date info
-  - TLE data source details
-  - List of passing satellites and times
-  - Embedded satellite pass map image
-- Export satellite ground tracks and AOI boundary as **shapefiles**.
-- Package shapefiles into a ZIP archive for download.
-- Download buttons for PDF report and shapefile ZIP.

-## Code Quality & User Experience
-- Modular functions for clarity and reuse.
-- Real-time progress feedback during analysis.
-- File existence checks before reading/writing outputs.
-- Detailed About tab explaining APIs, libraries, satellite orbits, and contact info.

----
 #Errors: